spywill/Croc_Pot/README.md

    - jsmith@remote-host's password:
  * Step 3: Login to remote-host without entering the password -jsmith@local-host$ **ssh username@remote-host-ip**
- * The above 3 simple steps should get the job done in most cases.
+ * The above three simple steps should get the job done in most cases.

- ### Setup Reverse SSH Tunnel
+ ### To set up a reverse SSH tunnel:
    - Reverse SSH is a technique that can be used to access systems (that are behind a firewall) from the outside world.
-   - Here is the command for remote server side
+   - Here is the command for remote server side:
    - **ssh -fN -R 7000:localhost:22 username@your-Machine-ipaddress**
-   - Now do an ssh connection request from your machine to your own machine at port 7000:
+   - Now, do an ssh connection request from your machine to your own machine at port 7000:
    - **ssh username@localhost -p 7000**
-   - Here, though it may seem like you are doing ssh on localhost but your request would be forwarded to remote host.
-So, you should use your account username on remote server and when prompted for password, enter the corresponding password.
+   - Although it may seem like you are doing SSH on localhost, your request will be forwarded to the remote host.
+So you should use your account username on the remote server and enter the corresponding password when prompted.

    **SCREENSHOT**